 ●Replacement factor should be available at the time of the procedure.
 Factor is generally only administered if bleeding occurs that cannot be controlled with local measures or other hemostatic products .
 This assessment is likely to require a longer period of observation following the procedure than used for neonates without hemophilia.
 If postoperative factor is needed, a single dose of factor with good local control of bleeding is often sufficient, but prolonged bleeding may require additional doses.

 ●Fibrin glue (also called fibrin sealant) comes as a kit made from plasma-derived clotting proteins that is applied to the external surface of a wound as a spray or patch.
 The products contain concentrated fibrinogen (the precursor of fibrin) and coagulation factor XIII, which crosslinks fibrin.
 Fibrin sealant can be used for those with hemophilia with bleeding that cannot be controlled with local measures.
 This product lessens the need for factor replacement and is not associated with some of the risks and expense of factor administration .
 Specific products and their uses are discussed in more detail separately.
-(See "Fibrin sealant".)
+(See "Fibrin sealants".)

 ●Antifibrinolytic agents such as tranexamic acid or epsilon aminocaproic acid reduce bleeding by interfering with fibrinolysis and thus reducing clot breakdown.
 In our experience, these agents are less effective in circumcision; they can be used orally or intravenously.
 (See 'Antifibrinolytic therapy for mucosal bleeding' below.)